 I have a problem with the terms associated with a prostitute: Bitch and whore.
 Sure, some prostitutes possess those qualities, but so can any woman.
 Essentially, a prostitute and whore are two different things, but are often confused as the same thing, with the same meaning.
 The terms are further problematic since they are so vague, and can be interpreted differently.

 In a global modern context, a woman who sleeps around with men is known in derogatory terms as a ‘bitch’ or ‘whore.’
 A whore can be further subdivided into various interpretations and meanings.
 It can apply to a woman who manipulates men into giving her money – perhaps also termed a ‘gold digger.’
-It can imply that a woman is hyper-sexual, and enjoys sex.
+It can also be used to refer to a woman who enjoys sex.
 It can also imply a woman who lies and cheats her lovers/friends by scamming them.
 The term ‘bitch’ can also be applied to women with such traits.
 Somehow, these terms are also attributed to a prostitute.
 But there is a BIG difference between a whore and a prostitute.
 Although some prostitutes act like whores, one should not mistake all women who sell their bodies for being promiscuous, manipulative or scandalous.

 It’s not obvious: Most prostitutes have sex for money – not pleasure or fun.